Bridgestone JGR Driver Review

 As Troy says in the video, Bridgestone delivers.

 JGR is a sleek acronym for a name filled with jargon—Japanese Gravity Rapidity (according to Troy).
-The club promises everything you’d expect in a modern driver: adjustable weight, indentations on the face to control spin, aerodynamic design and of course, tons of speed.
+The Bridgestone JGR driver promises everything you’d expect in a modern driver: adjustable weight, indentations on the face to control spin, aerodynamic design and of course, tons of speed.
 That final point is an emphasis for Bridgestone, a company that dabbles in race car driving, as well as the golf kind.

-The key component is the face.
+The key component to the Bridgestone JGR driver is the face.
 It’s a wide, welcoming area that adds a dimension of forgiveness.
 According to the company’s website, the “Power Milled Face” leads to lower spin and brings a wider sweet spot.
 Golfers can hit the ball off-center and still see a straight drive.
 They’ll also feel the ball leave the club as well, something all players want in their products.

 There is reason to be skeptical.
 So much about drivers is just marketing campaigns.
 They help little when it comes time to break 90 or 80.
 Indeed, Bridgestone doesn’t shy away from revving up the RPM’s in its YouTube videos or from throwing acronyms the consumer’s way.
 But will it fix certain distance killers in your golf swing?

 Still, the Bridgestone JGR Driver has one thing going for it that all new clubs would love: a successful spokesman.
 Brandt Snedeker famously played the same driver for years before switching to the Bridgestone JGR earlier this season.
 All he’s done is win once, come in second in another and re-enter the Ryder Cup competition after a few off campaigns.